The Dark Mountain Team

 In addition to the members of the Publishing Collective, we have a pool of editors who have worked on one or more issues of Dark Mountain.

 Cate Chapman’s poetry brought her to Dark Mountain, starting with ‘Protest Poem’, published in Issue 6.
-She joined the editorial team for Issue 10: Uncivilised Poetics and has gone on to work on Issue 11 and as poetry editor on Issue 13.
+She joined the editorial team for Issue 10: Uncivilised Poetics and has gone on to work on Issue 11 and as poetry editor on Issues 13, 15 and 16.